 Hackathons are weekend-long technology festivals.
 They’re somewhere you can meet like-minded people, learn new things, and create cool technology.
 They can sound pretty intimidating… but you don’t have to be some sort of genius or a coding pro to take part.

-I’m the EU Commissioner for Major League Hacking, the official student hackathon league, so I’ve been to a ton of these events.
+I was previously the Commissioner for Major League Hacking, the official student hackathon league, so I’ve been to a ton of these events.
 You should come too!
 Here’s what you can expect from a hackathon, why it’s awesome to go to these events, and why you shouldn’t be scared of taking part.

 What do I do at a hackathon?